steveclarke/mcp-printer/README.md

   - Linux: Install CUPS if not present (`sudo apt install cups` on Ubuntu/Debian)
   - **Windows is not currently supported** (contributions welcome!)
 - **Node.js** 22+
-- **Google Chrome or Chromium** - Required for code rendering (auto-detected)
+- **Google Chrome or Chromium** - Required for both code and markdown PDF rendering (auto-detected)
-  - Markdown rendering uses crossnote with bundled Chromium (via Puppeteer) - no separate Chrome installation needed for markdown!
+  - Chrome is used by both the code renderer and crossnote (via Puppeteer)
-  - You can use your system Chrome for both by setting `MCP_PRINTER_CHROME_PATH`
+  - You can specify a custom Chrome path by setting `MCP_PRINTER_CHROME_PATH`
 - Printers configured in your system

-**Note:** No Pandoc required!
-Markdown rendering uses [crossnote](https://github.com/shd101wyy/crossnote), a pure JavaScript solution.

 ## Contributing